ahmdaa/ahmdaa/README.md

 ### Hi there, I'm Ahmed! 👋

-**Welcome** to my github.
-Thank you for stopping by!
+**Welcome** to my github and thank you for stopping by!

-I recently graduated 🎓 from Hunter College with a degree in Computer Science 👨‍💻

-I'm **currently** working on my portfolio and exploring job opportunities.
+I'm a recent Computer Science 👨‍💻 graduate from CUNY Hunter College living in New York City.

+**I'm currently**:
+- Learning native Android development with Kotlin.
+- An incoming software engineer.

 Check out some of my work below!